2 years full-time (with the option to complete in 1.5 years if taken over 4 consecutive trimesters), or part-time equivalent

 Direct applications to Deakin for Trimester 1 2020 close 6 January 2020

 To access your official course details for the year you started your degree, please visit the handbook

-The Master of Applied Learning and Teaching is a secondary teacher qualification which qualifies you to work in secondary schools and other youth settings such as the Victorian Certificate of Applied Learning (VCAL) and the Vocational Education and Training System (TAFE).
+The Master of Applied Learning and Teaching (Secondary) is a secondary teacher qualification which qualifies you to work in secondary schools and other youth settings such as the Victorian Certificate of Applied Learning (VCAL).

 The course uses a problem-based approach that is closely aligned with authentic school improvement initiatives and linking theory and practice through strong work-integrated learning partnerships.
 The course focuses on the middle years and upper years of schooling and has a strong emphasis on experiential and applied learning pedagogies which enhance student engagement.
 You will be asked to engage critically with your developing expertise in teaching practice and be open to contemporary ideas and research, challenging traditional transmissive approaches to teaching and responding to a need for greater cultural diversity and inclusivity in patterns of Australian educational participation.

-To be awarded a Master of Applied Learning and Teaching, students are required to successfully complete 16 credit points comprising:
+To be awarded a Master of Applied Learning and Teaching (Secondary), students are required to successfully complete 16 credit points comprising:

-- 6 credit points in one of the following 3 configurations:
+4 credit points in one of the following two configurations:

 - Option 1: Research Project

-- EDX701, EDX707 plus 4 credit points of electives from the list below
+- EDX701, EDX707 plus 2 credit points of course electives from the list A below

 - Option 2: Research Paper